8base/passwordles-email-auth-auth0-tutorial/READme.md

 Once created, navigate to the *Settings* tab of your application and scroll all the way to the bottom of the page till you find the *Show Advanced Settings* button.
 Open it and in the *Grant Types* tab make sure that Passwordless OTP is checked, and save your changes if you're updating it!

 Next, navigate to the *Connections* sections of the left menu and select *Passwordless*.
 Go ahead and enable "Email".
 In the form that pops up, you can customize the outgoing email; leave it as the default for now.
 However, make sure that Email OTP is enabled for your application in the *Applications* tab.
-If not, you'll recieve a client unauthorized error!
+If not, you'll receive a client unauthorized error!

 ![Enabling Email OTP for auth0 application](./.assets/1-auth0-connections.png)